Intercultural Students at SHU

-Health insurance is mandatory for intercultural students.
-Student health insurance is available to all intercultural students at a cost of approximately $500 per year.
+Health insurance is mandatory for international students.
+Student health insurance is available to all international students at a cost of approximately $500 per year.
+Please keep in mind, if you are an international student athlete, you have NCAA requirements for insurance while participating in sports.
 Please note that medical services in the United States are often expensive; the United States does not have a national health program.
 Having insurance will cover, or offset, the cost of health care services.

 ESL - English as a Second Language

 English as a Second Language studies at Seton Hill offer intercultural students the encouragement and support to succeed in the four literacy domains: writing, reading, speaking and listening.
 Professional staff assist students in the following areas: generating ideas for writing topics, locating main ideas within texts, demonstrating clear sentence structures to practice grammar rules and developing presentation skills.
 For English language learners, Seton Hill also offers two three-credit courses covering grammar, composition, listening and vocabulary development.
 These courses are offered on the intermediate and advanced levels.
 English language learners may also register for a one-credit tutorial course in written or spoken English.